MrMoneyDeveloper/ReactDashboard/patient-dashboard/README.md

 # Patient Dashboard

-This is a simple React single page application that demonstrates a patient dashboard interface for the Coalition Technologies Front-End Developer skills test.

-## Project Overview

-The application shows a list of patients in a sidebar and basic information for the selected patient.
-It uses React and includes minimal styling.
-The project was bootstrapped with Create React App.
+This React single page application replicates the Coalition Technologies patient dashboard.
+It fetches patient data from the test API and displays Jessica Taylor's information including a blood pressure chart, vitals, diagnostic list and lab results.

 ## Prerequisites